-Why we love it:the Kong Kickeroo toys consist of a soft 'body' stuffed with catnip, and trailing feathery 'tail'.
-It comes in a few different patterns, shapes and sizes, including a small one for kittens.
+Why we love it:the Kong Wubba toys consist of a soft 'body' cat toy stuffed with catnip, and trailing 'tails'.
+It comes in an assorted colours and styles.
 Most cats love to wrestle, bunny kick, and carry this toy around the house.
 As sad as this sounds, it's the perfect toy for cats in a single-cat household as it mimics another cat's body - hence the wrestling / bunny kicking behaviour.
-(It's like having a very passive, catnip-smelling friend who's alwayshappy to play!).
+(It's like having a very passive, catnip-smelling friend who's always happy to play!).

 Shop Catnip Toys

-8. Best treat-dispensing toy: The Catit Senses Food Maze
+8. Best cat treat toy: The Catit Senses Food Maze